mahaley22/Uncertainty-Sampling/index.md

 ## Aggregate Results
 With some variation in the ratios, the density of raw mis-matches (True or False Negatives) is positively correlated with uncertainty.
-In one run
+For example, in one run:
 **32.1%** of the non-matches (potential errors) are found by **10.0%** of the target sentences with the highest uncertainty score.
-Way cool, but that is not usually the case.
+More typically, the mismatches are a little more evenly distributed.
 However, it consistently holds true:

-a) that both the distribution of mis-matched bad translations is weighted in the high uncertainty.
+a) that both the distribution of mis-matched bad translations toward high uncertainty.
 b) The distribution of *mistranslations* is heavily skewed toward the high uncertainty percentiles.

 But then with a quick tool for exploration, it's easy to examine the presumptive Negatives to see if they are True or False Negatives (bad vs. good translations).
 There, we find a marked concentration of True Negatives in high uncertainty.